Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 		- #### Drawbacks
 			- I've never used it
 			- It's a closed platform; app can only be run there and cannot be exported elsewhere
+			- Translation is done by a separate service that's very expensive
 	- ### Using [Wix Velo](https://www.wix.com/velo/) web app builder
 		- Maintenance cost
 			- $12.50/month ($25/month for priority customer support); the same as for regular Wix websites; which is surprisingly cheap